Quirk SUEP: Signal and background simulation

 So far, to our knowledge, no search for resonances combined with anomalies in the low-\pt\ track distributions has been performed at any collider.
 However, thanks to the presence of the resonance, ``inclusive searches", i.e. bump hunts over a falling background spectrum after a dijet selection, should provide some sensitivity.

 An example is the search by the ATLAS collaboration for dijet resonances, using approximately 140~\ifb\ of 13~\TeV\ $pp$ data produced by the LHC~\cite{ATLAS:2019fgd}.
-With our simulated dijet background events and Gaussian signals, we can reproduce the expected ATLAS cross-section limits to within 40\%.
-The main difference comes from the imperfectly modelled dijet background.
-In Ref.~\cite{ATLAS:2019fgd}, the fiducial cross-section limits are given for Gaussian signal shapes with widths up to 15\%.
-Comparing the corresponding excluded fiducial cross sections to the cross sections and acceptances of our model, no part of the probed phase space ($\mq > 750~\GeV, \Lambdaprime > 10~\GeV$) can be excluded by the inclusive search at ATLAS.
+With our simulated dijet background events and Gaussian signals, we can reproduce the expected ATLAS cross-section limits for narrow-width signals to within 40\%.
+The main difference comes from our imperfectly modelled dijet background.
+In Ref.~\cite{ATLAS:2019fgd}, the observed fiducial cross-section limits are given for Gaussian signal shapes with widths up to 15\%.
+Comparing the corresponding excluded fiducial cross sections to the cross sections and acceptances of our model, quirk masses between 750 and 1000~\GeV\ (depending on the probed \Lambdaprime) can be excluded.
+This mass exclusion range is about 10\% stronger than what we present as ``inclusive'' in our results in Sec.~\ref{sec:results}, due to multiple reasons: the difference between our simulated background distribution and the ATLAS dijet spectrum, our simplified signal extraction (cut-and-count instead of a fit, see Sec.~\ref{sec:selection}), and differences between the Gaussian and our actual signal shape.

+General SUEP searches (see e.g. Ref.~\cite{CMS:2024nca}) do not apply to the presented models with de-exciting QCD-charged quirks for two reasons.
+First, they usually target signals arising from a dark QCD sector with quasi-conformal running, which produces a SUEP of dark hadrons with some mass and effective temperature.
+Since these dark hadrons decay to SM final states, the associated mass scale is~$\mathcal{O}(\GeV)$ or larger.
+The signature discussed here arises from the direct isotropic quasi-thermal emission of SM pions, such that the resulting ``SM-QCD SUEP'' covers a different parameter space, $\mathcal{O}(100~\MeV)$, than the one covered by general SUEP searches.
+Second, even if these searches were sensitive to the discussed signal, they do not include the high mass resonance requirement, which greatly increases the sensitivity.